fluent-plugins-nursery/fluent-plugin-grepcounter/README.md

 - regexp[1-20] *field\_key* *regexp* (experimental)

     The target field key and the filtering regular expression to grep out.
+No `message` is outputted in this case.

 - exclude[1-20] *field_key* *regexp* (experimental)

-    The target field key and the excluding regular expression like grep -v
+    The target field key and the excluding regular expression like grep -v.
+No `message` is outputted in this case.

 - threshold